 I bet you’ve seen thousands pictures already from this T-Rex shaped cliff on Instagram.
 No wonder that Kelingking Beach has quickly become the most famous spot in Nusa Penida – just look at this view!
 Visiting this place is a real must have on your Nusa Islands itinerary.
-Therefore I put together a complete guide for you, so here is everything you need to know about Kelingking beach!
+Therefore I put together a complete guide for you, so here is everything you need to know about Kelingking Beach!

-How to reach Kelingking Beach
+How to get to Kelingking Beach

 Kelingking Beach is located on the south-west coast of Nusa Penida.
 The nearby attractions are the Angel’s Billabong and Broken beach on the east and the Banah Cliff point on the west.

 The easiest way to get around Nusa Penida is to rent a scooter at the harbour.
-They usually cost around 75k Rp (5€ / 6$) for a day.
+They usually cost around 75k Rp (6 USD) for a day.
 Although be prepared for a very bumpy ride!
-The roads on Nusa Penida are in a really bad condition with many potholes, so they can be very dangerous.
+The roads on Nusa Penida are in a really bad condition with many potholes so they can be very dangerous.

 If you don’t have experience in scooter riding I would recommend hiring a private driver or opting for an organized tour.
 Traveling in a car is not comfortable either, but at least you don’t have to worry about the road conditions.
 And having a seatbelt together with airco is a huge advantage too!